cloudant/nodejs-cloudant/README.md

 You can also run the tests with verbose output using `npm test-verbose`

 ## Migrating to `cloudant-node-sdk` library
-We have a newly supported Cloudant Node SDK named [cloudant-node-sdk](https://github.com/IBM/cloudant-node-sdk).
+We have a newly supported Cloudant Node.js SDK named [cloudant-node-sdk](https://github.com/IBM/cloudant-node-sdk).
 For advice on migrating from this module see [MIGRATION.md](MIGRATION.md).

 ## License